Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

     - disable interrupts
     - wait for all memory operation to complete
   - execute the firmware
-    - switch to the new IVT by changeing the value in the IVT offset register
+    - switch to the new IVT by changing the value in the IVT offset register
     - load the new stack pointer value according to the new IVT
     - jump to reset handler
 - no IVT offset register